 When I arrived on scene with my kitty litter bucket full of all my needed supplies, this is what I saw.
 The previous day Donetta had easily sprayed her first coat of DIY chalky paint as a primer on this dresser and all the drawers.
 That first coat went smoothly, but then she hit a glitch.

 From her email:

 As soon as I received her email, I wrote her right back.
 We’ve all had those DIY projects that have gone bad, right?
 I know I have.
-I agreed to drop by the next day—in all honesty—that’s because it was going to be the coolest day of the week.
-We’ve been having some June/July temps in early May, and I’m not happy about it.
+I agreed to drop by the next day to offer some paint sprayer tips.

 I cleaned up my Finish Max with the garden hose, then took a look at her Command Max while we waited for the paint to dry.
 The first thing I did was glance at her air filters.
 They looked a little dirty, but not so much that the machine was unable to “breathe”.
 This picture is from a time when I changed my air filters.
 A good way to reuse your filters is to sort of flip them around so the clean filter shows through the little diagonal slits.
 After you’ve used them all you can, it’s time to order some new filters.
 If your machine can’t have air intake, it won’t have enough air to push out your paint.

 This video is from when I had a Command Max.
 I still clean my Finish Max in this exact same way when I am painting outdoors.